khrapovs/data-to-slides-with-dvc/README.md

-# data-to-slides-with-dvc
-From raw data to management slides with DVC
+# From raw data to management slides with DVC